Rafta Rafta (web series)

-Rafta Rafta (रफ़्ता रफ़्ता) is a 2023 Indian Hindi romantic comedy web series directed by Vishal Shankar Gupta and produced by BB Ki Vines, with Bhuvan Bam and Rohit Raj serving as producers.
+Rafta Rafta is a 2023 Indian Hindi romantic comedy web series directed by Vishal Shankar Gupta and produced by BB Ki Vines, with Bhuvan Bam and Rohit Raj serving as producers.
 The seven-episode series premiered on January 25, 2023, and is available for free streaming on Amazon miniTV through the Amazon Shopping app.

 The series features Bhuvan Bam and Srishti Ganguli Rindani as a newly married couple adjusting to their relationship while encountering various situations in early marital life.
 The narrative incorporates elements of situational comedy and domestic life.

 Premise

 The series follows Karan and Nithya, a newly married couple with contrasting personalities who are brought together by unforeseen circumstances.
 As they adjust to life as husband and wife, they encounter a range of everyday challenges, including intrusive neighbors, unexpected visitors, and frequent misunderstandings.
 Despite their differences, the couple gradually begins to understand each other better, and their relationship evolves from initial awkwardness to genuine emotional intimacy.